Brace yourself for drone deliveries and more as the US endorses several test projects

 The projects are part of an effort called the Integration Pilot Program announced in November.
 Each matches drone companies and state or local governments willing to shoulder some of the responsibilities for developing the technology.

-Among the drone companies involved are AirMap, which helps manage drones flying through a complicated airspace; Zipline, which already uses drones to deliver blood to hospitals in Africa; and Flirtey, which can deliver packages like defibrillators.
+Among the drone companies involved are Fortem, which monitors drone flights and sells an interceptor that can snag unauthorized drones; AirMap, which helps manage drones flying through a complicated airspace; Zipline, which already uses drones to deliver blood to hospitals in Africa; Matternet, which delivers medical supplies to Swiss hospitals; and Flirtey, which can deliver packages like defibrillators.

 "Zipline has flown hundreds of thousands of miles and made thousands of deliveries abroad," Zipline Chief Executive Keller Rinaudo said in a statement.
 "We look forward to bringing this life-saving service to the United States in the coming months."